 “An enterprise architecture is a business tool, not a technical tool,” he says.
 “The enterprise architecture informs any technical change that’s related to the mission, the stakeholders, and the processes, so it helps to eliminate technical debt.
 The key is to keep the mission going.
 If you are going to go this route, the enterprise architecture helps you understand the implications.”

 Without an enterprise architecture, a transformation roadmap, and a commitment to the mindset shift toward a Lean-Agile framework, these decisions—or decisions to wait—continue to loom and threaten the viability of the organization.

-“It all comes down to getting the right information to the right people at the right time,” says Diaz.
+“It all comes down to getting the right information to the right people at the right time,” says Hammer.
 “Building a resilient organization—one that can pivot.
 Today, it’s crucial that agencies can understand disruption and not panic.
 It’s all about the workforce—pulling teams together to address the disruption.
 People who can work together and solve problems effectively.”